cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ## Schedule the Pentest

 Depending on your {{% ptaas-tier %}}, you can schedule pentests with a start date from at least one to three business days after submitting it for review.
+Pentests submitted after 11 AM PST (19:00 UTC) will require an additional business day start time.

 If you have any [special requirements](/getting-started/review-pentest/#additional-requests), such as qualifications for pentester certifications, we reserve the right to start the pentest later than the flow time specified in your {{% ptaas-tier %}}.